Sruthi1203/UMBC-DATA606-Capstone/Resume.md

 ---

 ## Summary
 Data science graduate skilled in Python, SQL, and end-to-end ML workflows—data collection/cleaning, feature engineering, model training/tuning, and clear communication with visuals and reports.
-Comfortable working with large datasets, collaborating with cross-functional teams, and delivering actionable insights.
+Comfortable working with large datasets, collaborating with cross-functional teams, and turning analysis into actions.

 ---
 ## Education